 Classifying the data within an organization is not just something nice to do.
-It’s critical for complying with regulations such as The General Data Protection Regulation (GDPR), California Consumer Privacy Act (CCPA), The Health Insurance Portability and Accountability Act (HIPAA), and a host of other privacy laws enacted throughout the world.
+It’s critical for complying with regulations such as The General Data Protection Regulation (GDPR), California Consumer Privacy Act (CCPA), The Health Insurance Portability and Accountability Act (HIPAA), The Australian Privacy Act, and a host of other privacy laws enacted throughout the world.
 By classifying data, you can understand, from a high level, what needs to be protected, where are the risks, where the data comes from, and where it flows throughout the organization.
 If you don’t know what data your organization stores, you can’t protect it.

 Many companies make the mistake of thinking that a spreadsheet is a good enough tool for classifying data.
 Collecting the data – or metadata if you will – in this way means that the process ends up being completely manual, and it’s also tedious and difficult to keep up to date.
 Organizations often have tens or hundreds of database servers with databases containing thousands of potentially sensitive columns that are affected by one or more of the regulations.
 Classifying data this way can be overwhelming.

 When you need to classify SQL Server data, the smart thing to do is to find a cataloguing tool designed specifically for the task and that can do most of the work for you.
 Built in suggestion features and bulk actions can find and classify up to 70% of columns.
 In an ERP system, for example, there could be thousands of unused tables.
 A bulk action could automatically mark those tables as non-sensitive.
 Any large string data type columns that are in use could be automatically marked as sensitive.
 Once the suggestions and bulk actions are completed, the remaining tables will take some work, but it’s a much easier problem to solve.
 Automation can shorten a classification project from months to weeks!